Frances Farenthold: Politics

-Farenthold started her political career in 1968 when she was elected to represent Nueces and Kleberg counties in the Texas House of Representatives.
+Farenthold started her political career in 1968, when she was elected to represent Nueces and Kleberg counties in the Texas House of Representatives.
 She ran against Jack K. Pedigo of Corpus Christi, Texas, graduate of the University of Michigan Law School and World War II veteran.
 She was the only woman serving in the Texas House at the time.
 Senator Barbara Jordan was then the only woman serving in the Texas Senate.
 They co-sponsored the Equal Legal Rights Amendment to the Texas Constitution.

+During the 1971 session of the Texas Legislature, Farenthold served as the self-described “den mother” of the Texas political reform group known as the Dirty Thirty.

 Farenthold was the third woman whose name was put into nomination for vice president of the United States at a major party's nominating convention.
 The first was Lena Springs, who was not a public official and whose 1924 nomination was a gesture of affection.
 The second was India Edwards in 1952, whose nomination was also a gesture of gratitude for her influence over Harry Truman.
 At the Democratic National Convention in 1972, Farenthold came in second to the presidential nominee's choice, U.S. Senator Thomas F. Eagleton of Missouri.
 She garnered more delegate votes (404.04) than Senator Mike Gravel of Alaska, Senator Birch Bayh of Indiana, and Governor Jimmy Carter of Georgia, among others.

-In 1972 and 1974, she unsuccessfully sought the Democratic nomination for governor of Texas.
+In 1972, and 1974, she unsuccessfully sought the Democratic nomination for governor of Texas.
 She was defeated both times by Dolph Briscoe of Uvalde, who went on to win the general election each time.
 In 1973, she was elected as the first chair of the National Women's Political Caucus.
 She later served as president of Wells College in Aurora, New York, from 1976 to 1980.

 Farenthold founded the Public Leadership Education Network in 1978 with key support for her vision from Ruth Mandel, who directed the Center for American Women and Politics, which is a part of the Eagleton Institute of Politics at Rutgers University and Betsey Wright, who headed the National Women's Education Fund.
 The organization was founded on Farenthold's proposal that women's colleges needed to work together to educate and prepare women for public leadership.